 You may not see your dog actually chowing down on a pile of sand, but you may notice your pal:

-- Digging a big hole to lie in as the sand flies up in his face.
+- Digging a big hole to lie in as the sand flies up in their face

-- Licking the sand off of his paws and body.
+- Licking the sand off of their paws and body

 Usually, swallowing just a little bit of sand won’t really hurt your dog.
 But add all of these activities together, and before you know it, you and your dog may have a big problem.